 Here are two songs children sing in Germany for St. Martin’s Day, each in German and with an English translation.

 Belgian songs sung on St. Martin’s Day, plus about how St. Martin’s Day is like Christmas in parts of Belgium.

 This article was posted on Monday, November 7th, 2005 at 10:58 pm and is filed under Belgium, France, Germany, Holidays Around the World, St. Martin's Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “St. Martin’s Day, when children sing songs and parade with lanterns, and it’s time to eat a goose!”